Alluxio/alluxio/docs/en/api/POSIX-API.md

 alluxio.user.metadata.cache.max.size=1000000
 alluxio.user.metadata.cache.expiration.time=1h
 ```
-The metadata size of 1 million files usually is around 25MB to 100MB.
+The metadata size of 1 million files is usually between 25MB and 100MB.
 Enable metadata cache may also introduce some overhead, but may not be as big as client data cache.

 ### Other Performance or Debugging Tips